-- The belt is designed for use by one person and must not be put around a child seated on a person's lap. - The belt on the outer seat is suitable for restraining most child seats and boosters.
-The aisle seat is only recommended for ISOFix child seats - The belt should at all times be adjusted and used in accordance with the instructions.
-No excessive slackness should be present.
+The belt is designed for use by one person and must not be put around a child seated on a person's lap.

+- The belt on the outer seat is suitable for restraining most child seats and boosters.
+The rear isle seat is the only seat position suitable for ISOFix child seats - The belt should at all times be adjusted and used in accordance with the instructions.
+No excessive slackness should be present. - Once installed the diagonal should pass across the centre of the shoulder and the buckle should lie just on or below the hip. - Avoid twisting the webbing during use.
+Webbing must not be allowed to chafe against sharp edges.

-- Once installed the diagonal should pass across the centre of the shoulder and the buckle should lie just on or below the hip. - Avoid twisting the webbing during use.
-Webbing must not be allowed to chafe against sharp edges. - Do not make alterations or additions to the belt. - Belts that have been cut, frayed, damaged or stressed through impact should be replaced.
+- Do not make alterations or additions to the helt. - Belts that have been cut, frayed, damaged or stressed through impact should be replaced.
 After impact the motorhome anchorage points should also be checked. - To clean use warm soapy water only. - Periodic inspection of the installation will ensure reliability of the seat belt.